Building a serverless application with Go, Google Cloud Run and Firebase

 When to avoid DRY in Go

-In case you’re here for the first time, this post is the next in our Business Applications in Go series.
-Previously, we introduced Wild Workouts, our example application built in a modern way with some subtle anti-patterns.
-We added them on purpose to present common pitfalls and tips on how to avoid them.
-In this post, we begin refactoring of Wild Workouts.
+If you’re here for the first time, this post is part of our Business Applications in Go series.
+Previously, we introduced Wild Workouts, our example application built with modern tools but containing some subtle anti-patterns.
+We added them on purpose to show common pitfalls and how to avoid them.
+In this post, we begin refactoring Wild Workouts.
+Previous articles will give you more context, but reading them isn’t necessary to understand this one.

 Introduction to DDD Lite: When microservices in Go are not enough